The Foundation of Serve, Lead, Go.

 - Evangelism/Engaging the Culture: Jesus instructed His disciples to employ this Biblical leadership by sharing the good news of salvation.
 Active participation in Kingdom work includes a strong commitment to share the Gospel with others.
 Lifestyle evangelism occurs when students internalize God’s call on their lives.

-- Serving in a Local Church: Jesus designed our bodies to operate most effectively when all of the individual parts work together.
+- Serving in a Local Church: Jesus designed our bodies to operate most effectively when all the individual parts work together.
 The church reaches its maximum potential only when the individuals become one body.
-Students must utilize their spiritual gifts within the framework of the local church to truly live as Kingdom student leaders.
+Students must utilize their spiritual gifts within the framework of the local church to truly live as "Kingdom" student leaders.